angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 * [Implications for existing Angular code](/blog/2022-11-use-define-for-class-fields#implications-for-existing-angular-code)

-## Initialising properties with TypeScript
+## Property initialisation in TypeScript

 When working with Angular, we regularly initialise properties in our classes.
 For example, a class property can be initialised with a value directly when it is declared.